Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 ## Reading Query Params From a Request

-Within Flask, we can get the value from any query param using the `request.args` object.
+Within Flask, the object that represents the current request, `request`, also provides access to the query params through the `request.args` property.
+The object it returns is a dictionary-like object (an object that acts very much like a Python `dict`, but which is actually a different type) that we can use to look up the value of a query param by its key.
+For example:

 ```python
 query_param_value = request.args.get(query_param_key)